nessarus/CITS2200-Project/README.md

-# Programming Project 2018
+# Programming Project 2018: Exploring centrality of vertices in a graph

-## CITS2200 - Data Structures and Algorithms
+This is a student project from the course CITS2200: Data Structures and Algorithms at the University of Western Australia.

+### Build Instructions:
+Compile with a java compiler.
+Add the CITS2200.jar as a classpath.
+In the terminal:
+>prompt\>\> javac -cp $CLASSPATH:./CITS2200.jar:. *.java

+### Instructions to run the program:
+Here's an example of how to run the program.
+In the terminal:
+>prompt\>\> java -cp $CLASSPATH:./CITS2200.jar:.
+Project 0.5 < dataset1.edges

+The program reads in data from stdin so you can replace dataset1.edges with your file of choice.
+To set the alpha value change the 0.5 to your choice.

+## Problem Outline

 ### 1	Description

 The aim of this project is to explore centrality of vertices in a graph.
-Centrality is an important measure of the global in uence of a vertex in a graph.
+Centrality is an important measure of the global in influence of a vertex in a graph.
 This measure is used extensively in analysing large social network graphs for information di usion and marketing.
 There are many di erent measures of centrality and we will explore four of those in this project.

 **Degree centrality:** Degree centrality is the highest number of edges incident on a node.
 In other words, a node ni has the highest degree centrality if it has the highest number of edges incident on it.
 It should be clear that it is easy to compute the degree centrality of a graph in O(E) time for a graph G = (V, E).